ronnieholm/Bugfree.NemLogIn/README.md

 # Bugfree.NemLogIn

-This repository consists of an ASP.NET MVC demo application based on the oiosaml.net ASP.NET one and [notes on asymmetric cryptography and NemLog-in](docs/Introduction-to-asymmetric-cryptography-and-NemLog-in.txt).
+This repository consists of an ASP.NET MVC demo application based on the oiosaml.net client authentication library's ASP.NET one and [notes on asymmetric cryptography and NemLog-in](docs/Introduction-to-asymmetric-cryptography-and-NemLog-in.txt).

 Here's a screenshot of navigating to MVC application's